Policy framework

 The Government is committed to Aotearoa New Zealand becoming a world leader in climate change action.

-• A new domestic emissions reduction target by 2050 was set into law in November 2019 with the Climate Change Response (Zero Carbon) Amendment Act
+• A domestic emissions reduction target by 2050 was set into law in November 2019 with the Climate Change Response (Zero Carbon) Amendment Act

 • The Climate Change Commission was established in December 2019 to: